Enjoy my Primal Diet – Modern Health podcast on this topic on the player above or on iTunes.

 1).
 Iodine: The thyroid (and the rest of the body) requires Iodine to function.
 Not much, in my opinion, and much less than many say.
 Depending on who you read, iodine requirements can range from 120 mcg. a day to 12 mg. per day (100 times more than 120 mcg.).
 We get Iodine almost exclusively from Seafoods (cod, scallops, shrimp) and Sea Vegetables such as Kelp (#1), Dulse, Wakame, Nori (not much).
 There is some Iodine in inland foods such as poultry, veggies, etc. but not nearly as much coastal foods.

 2).
-I also sell Systemic Formula’s “Thyroid Metabolism Plus Iodine” (TMI) in my online store.
+Or, I sell Systemic Formula’s “Thyroid Metabolism Plus Iodine” (TMI) in my online store.
 It’s a great mix of balanced Iodine and Iodide as well as 100 mcg.
 Selenium and other thyroid nutrients.
 Check it out here, or with Gf-Thyroid and Ga – Adrenal.

 3).
 Selenium: Iodine in excess can trigger autoimmune thyroiditis IF Selenium is deficient.
 Keep those daily Brazil Nuts coming, and/or take a Selenium several days a week.

 4).
 And Selenium again: Selenium helps clear Mercury from the body, along with other antioxidants for the liver.
+This superior anitoxidant has a unique form of Glutathione plus Selenium and other cofactors.

 5).
 Systemic Formulas Gf-Thyroid has seaweed as well as thyroid nutrients and homeopathic Thyroid 6X.
 It is a top seller in my clinic but NOT if you’re already taking thyroid hormone.
 Check it out here.